ceph/ceph/doc/mgr/dashboard.rst

   counters.
 Display and manage (add/edit/delete) object gateway users and their details (e.g. quotas) as well as the users' buckets and their details (e.g. owner, quotas).
+* **Feature toggles**: regardless of any existing Role-Based Authorization defined, certain features can be disabled from the Dashboard, as well as the corresponding REST API functionality.
+See :ref:`dashboard-feature-toggles` for details.

 Enabling
 --------